Jayian1890/DHT_Hunter/docs/DHT-Hunter-Plan.md

 ### Metadata Exchange (BEP 9)
 For retrieving torrent metadata:
-- Connect to peers using standard BitTorrent handshake
+- Connect to peers using TCP and standard BitTorrent handshake
 - Implement extension protocol handshake
 - Request metadata pieces using ut_metadata extension
 - Assemble pieces into complete metadata
+- Validate metadata against infohash

 ### Crawler Optimization
 - Maintain a queue of nodes to contact